 Dhenkanal District, Odisha

-Dhenkanal District is an administrative district in the state of Odisha, India.
-It is situated about 100 km from Bhubaneswar, the state capital of Odisha.
-The district headquarters is located at Dhenkanal.
-Odia is the main language spoken in the district.
-The district covers a total geographical area of 4,452 km², including 4,383.82 km² of rural area and 68.18 km² of urban area.
+Dhenkanal is an administrative district in Odisha, India.
+The district is located about 100 km from Bhubaneswar, the capital of Odisha.
+Its administrative headquarters is in Dhenkanal.
+Odia is the major language spoken in the district.
+The district covers a total area of 4,452 km², including 4,383.82 km² of rural area and 68.18 km² of urban area.

 List of Tehsils in Dhenkanal District